ruby/rdoc/ExampleMarkdown.md

 * Ordered lists
 * Unordered lists

-These items all use the same styles as RDoc format files.

 ## Footnotes

 Footnotes are rendered at the bottom of the documentation section[^1].
 For pages this will be at the bottom of the page.
-For method documentation this will be at the end of the current method.
+For method documentation this will be at the end of the current documentation entry.

 [^1]: Here is the footnote content.
-As you can see it is at the bottom of the page.
+As you can see it is at the bottom of the documentation section.

 ## Blockquotes